breakintoprogram/agon-mos/README.md

 ```
 SET KEYBOARD 1
-LOAD bbcbasic &40000
+LOAD bbcbasic
 CD test
-RUN &40000
+RUN
 ```

-### Running BBC Basic for Z80
+### Loadig BBC Basic for Z80

+1. Download bbcbasic.bin from [agon-bbc-basic releases](https://github.com/breakintoprogram/agon-bbc-basic/releases)
-1. Copy bbcbasic.bin from the bin directory in this project to the root directory of the Agon SD card
+2. Copy it to the root directory of the Agon SD card
-2. Boot the AGON with MOS 0.04 or greater
+3. Insert the SD card into the AGON and reset/boot it
-3. Check the file is on the SD card with a `CAT` or `.` command
+4. Check the file is on the SD card with a `CAT` or `.` command
-4. Type the following commands into MOS:
+5. Type the following commands into MOS:
 	- `LOAD bbcbasic.bin`
 	- `RUN`
-5. You should then be greeted with the BBC Basic for Z80 prompt
+6. You should then be greeted with the BBC Basic for Z80 prompt

 ### Etiquette